palvarezc/cavendish-particle-tracks/docs/user-manual.md

 [^3]: Particle Tracks lab manual, 2024.

-[^4]: Realised that for the measurement of the $\Lambda^0$ students are asked to measure the stereoshift for both the origin and decay vertex, to obtain the total decay lenth.
+[^4]: Realised that for the measurement of the {math}`\Lambda^0` students are asked to measure the stereoshift for both the origin and decay vertex, to obtain the total decay lenth.
 At the moment this is not possible with the tool, as it only allows to measure the stereoshift for a single point.
 Need to think how to implement this, or work around it.

 [^5]: Understand if the Back/Front option is now obsolete.

 [napari]: https://napari.org/stable/
 [stereoshift]: https://www.hep.phy.cam.ac.uk/~palvarez/ParticleTracks/
-[def]: #stereoshift